 There's a change in the air at Hunter Valley Zoo

-Australian Wildlife Parks has exchanged contracts for the purchase of Hunter Valley Zoo.
-Cementing itself as Australia’s largest private wildlife tourism operator, the zoo will join Australia’s premium provider of outdoor sanctuaries for people and animals to interact up-close.
+Now a part of Australia’s largest private wildlife tourism operator, the Wildlife Park joins Australia’s premium provider of outdoor sanctuaries for people and animals to interact up-close.

 Managing Director Zookeeper Chad Staples, famous for his passion for the animals in his care at Mogo Wildlife Park and Featherdale Sydney Wildlife Park, is excited to bring their ethos of ‘Animals Always Come First’ to the Hunter.